 One of the best free videos anybody has produced for "tweens" from about 8 to 12.
 Preaching, but all done by kids.
 Damaged helmets, jello and egg smashes, good fitting instructions and brief rules of the road.
 Eight minutes if you ignore the end credits.
 Available on YouTube.

 This one covers bicycle safety.
 Hosted by Celine Yeager.
 Covers bike types, helmet and fit, lights, bright clothing, bike check, regulations, extensive rules of the road and riding techniques including night riding tips.
 Reviews rules at the end.
 All kids, diverse cast.
-Available On YouTube.
+Available Available on YouTube.
 Seven minutes.

 Covers choosing the right bike, safety equipment, pre-ride safety checks and rules of the road.
 Eight minutes.
-Available on YouTubee.
+Available on this YouTube link. -

 Has a crash scene, brief bad advice on old standards, and good step by step instructions on fit.
 Four minutes.
-Available on YouTube.
+You can find it on YouTube. -

-Spanish language video, available on YouTube.
+Spanish language video, up on YouTube.
 Replaced by the Spanish videos on Bicycle Safer Journey disk described above.

 And two more available free from us: